multi-py/python-uvicorn/README.md

 When the container is launched it will run the script at `/app/prestart.sh` before starting the uvicorn service.
 This is an ideal place to put things like database migrations.

 ## Environmental Variables

+### `OTEL_ENABLED`

+By default this is false, when set to true the container will run otel auto-instrumentation.
+NOTE: it is expected for the user to have otel installed, this project won't do that for you.

 ### `PORT`

 The port that the application inside of the container will listen on.
 This is different from the host port that gets mapped to the container.

 ### `LOG_LEVEL`